jkarreth/jpr-bst-file/README.md

 ## Downloads

-Download the [pre-processing Python script](https://raw.githubusercontent.com/13bzhang/jpr-bst-file/master/code/pre_process.py) and the [.bst file](https://github.com/13bzhang/jpr-bst-file/blob/master/code/jpr.bst).
+Download the [pre-processing Python script](https://raw.githubusercontent.com/13bzhang/jpr-bst-file/master/code/pre_process.py) for Python 2 and the [.bst file](https://github.com/13bzhang/jpr-bst-file/blob/master/code/jpr.bst).
 Save them to the same folder as the .tex document you are working on.

 ## Pre-processing your .bib file